ALSHAAN/book-list-app/README.md

 ## Overview

-Book List Manager is a full-stack web application that allows users to add, view, and delete books.
-The application uses a responsive frontend built with HTML, CSS, and JavaScript, a backend built with Node.js and Express.js, and MongoDB Atlas for cloud-based data storage.
+Book List Manager is a full-stack web application that allows users to register, log in, and manage their personal book collection.
+Users can add, view, and delete books while organizing them using Genre and Reading Status.
+The application features a responsive frontend built with HTML, CSS, and JavaScript, a backend developed with Node.js and Express.js, and uses MongoDB Atlas for cloud-based data storage.

 ## Features

+* User Signup and Login Authentication
 * Add new books
 * View all books
 * Delete books
+* Organize books using Genre
+* Track reading progress with Status (Read, Reading, Not Read)
-* Store book data in MongoDB Atlas
+* Store user and book data in MongoDB Atlas
-* Fetch API for frontend-backend communication
+* SQLite integration for local database support

 ## Tech Stack